syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

 {% endhighlight %}
 {% endtabs %}

-The criteria or rules that the target range should meet is set through  **IConditionalFormat** interface.
-The  desired format type is set through **ExcelCFType** enumerator, which are the supported conditional format types in XlsIO.
-The below piece of code sets a basic conditional formatting rule.
+The target range should meet the criteria, which is set using the **IConditionalFormat** interface.
+The  desired format type is set through the **ExcelCFType** enumerator, which are the supported conditional format types in XlsIO.
+Refer to the following code.

 {% tabs %}
 {% highlight c# %}